oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     The shardingkey and supershardingkey parameters, if specified, are expected to be a sequence of values which will be used to identify the database shard to connect to.
 The key values can be strings, numbers, bytes or dates.

-    The bypassstringencoding parameter, if specified, should be passed as boolean.
-This feature allows results of database types CHAR, NCHAR, LONG_STRING, NSTRING, STRING to be returned raw meaning cx_Oracle won't do any decoding conversion.
-See
-    :ref:`Quering raw data <querying-raw-data>` for more information.

 .. function:: Cursor(connection)